brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/installation.md

 :::

 :::{hint}
 Note that some of `brainrender`'s more rarely used features may require the installation of additional packages.
+In particular, for exporting videos you will need to install [`ffmpeg`](https://ffmpeg.org/download.html).
 :::

 Once you have installed brainrender, dive right in with this